surveyjs/survey-creator/docs/toolbox-customization.md

 const creator = new SurveyCreator.SurveyCreator(creatorOptions);

-// In Vue and modular applications: import { SurveyCreator } from "survey-creator-knockout";
-const creator = new SurveyCreator(creatorOptions);
 // In React:
 import { SurveyCreator } from "survey-creator-react";
 const creator = new SurveyCreator(creatorOptions);
-// In Angular:
-import { SurveyCreatorModel } from "survey-creator-core";
+// In other modular applications: import { SurveyCreatorModel } from "survey-creator-core";
 const creator = new SurveyCreatorModel(creatorOptions);
 ```